arminc/arminc.github.io/_posts/2010/2010-01-25-how-to-create-update-zip-using-your-build-aka-system-img.md

   - system.img
   - system.img to update.zip
   - update.zip
-description: In my previous [post][1] I have already said that I will explain how to create an update.zip from your own build so here it is.
+description: In my previous post I have already said that I will explain how to create an update.zip from your own build so here it is.
 ---
 In my previous [post][1] I have already said that I will explain how to create an update.zip from your own build so here it is.